otrw/docker-projects/README.md

 This monorepo exists as part of my effort to “learn in public” while pivoting from Windows sysadmin work into modern cloud-native tooling.
 Mistakes, false starts, and rework are all part of the journey.

 If you find something useful here — great!
-If not, I'm still learning anyway. 😄
+If not, I'm still learning anyway 🤓